 - At least 2 ha of valuable habitats for fauna and flora were created.

-- The number of fish species increased from 8 to 17 and the number of individual fishes increased by factor 8 in Offingen
+- The number of fish species increased from 8 to 17 and the number of individual fish increased by factor 8 at the site in Offingen.

-- The number of plant species increased by about 25, including some endangered species
+- The number of plant species has increased by approx. 25, including some endangered species.

-- Increased accessibility and quality of the river for recreational activitiess
+- The accessibility and quality of the river for recreational activities has increased.

 Technology and economy

-- The eco-berms were successfully implemented at a total length of 1 km
+- The eco-berms were successfully implemented on a total length of 1 km.

-- Dam restoration/elevation and implementation of the “good ecological potential” were accomplished in one working step
+- Dam restoration/elevation and implementation of the "ecological potential” were both accomplished in one working step.

-- The eco-berms are proven to be save in terms of dam stability and flood protection
+- The eco-berms are proven to be safe in terms of dam stability and flood protection.

-- Construction costs are significantly lower than in the traditional approach
+- Construction costs have been significantly lower than in the traditional approach.

-- CO2-emissions for transport of materials and concrete production were reduced
+- CO2 emissions, normally generated by the transport of materials and concrete production, were reduced.